Iron486/Clean_messy_room_classification/README.md

  'amsgrad': False}
 </p>

+I finally tested the CNN with augmented dataset, obtaining the following training curve:

 **<p align="center"> CNN with augmented dataset - training </p>**

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/162535217-ebe6df02-97e2-4239-8f22-508788015d1b.png" width="570" height="320"/>  </p>

+The input data were automatically fetched by Tensorflow through the function `ImageDataGenerator` in the `tensorflow.keras.preprocessing.image` module, giving as an input the training and validation datasets.

+The hyperparameters elected to augment the data were the following:
+- rescale=1/255,
+- rotation_range=3,
+- width_shift_range=0.1,
+- height_shift_range=0.1,
+- shear_range=0.1,
+- zoom_range=0.1,
+- horizontal_flip=True,
+- fill_mode='nearest'
+The model required way more time compared to the others, since the dimension of the image was bigger (150x150), the layers had more parameters than the previous CNN, and the augmentation slowed down the training time.

+Below, there are the hyperameters and parameters that I used to train the model:

 | Layer (type)                 | Output Shape             |  Param # |
 |------------------------------|--------------------------|----------|